-- Registration must be completed by the supporting teacher online at the link below before 11:59pm on March 22, 2019. - http://c-stem.ucdavis.edu/roboplay/register - Videos must be submitted on Scoreboard.
-Scoreboard will open for video submissions on March 29, 2019, and close on April 12, 2019. - Payment must be received in full before April 12, 2019.
+- Registration must be completed by the supporting teacher online before 11:59pm on May 8, 2021 - Videos must be submitted on Scoreboard.
+Scoreboard will open for video submissions on May 15, 2021, and close on May 22, 2021. - Payment must be received in full before May 22, 2021.

-Teams that have not been completed all three registration steps by the April 12 deadline will be excluded from the competition.
+Teams that have not been completed all three registration steps by the May 8 deadline will be excluded from the competition.